Interacting with a HeFQUIN Service

 At the address http://localhost:8080/query the HeFQUIN service provides a SPARQL endpoint via which clients can issue SPARQL queries to be executed over the federation for which the service has been set up.
 To this end, the client may send a GET request or a POST request.

-In the case of a GET request, the query needs to be provided in URL-encoded form via the URL parameter query
+In the case of a GET request, the query needs to be provided in URL-encoded form via the URL parameter query (the URL parameters default-graph-uri and named-graph-uri, as introduced for SPARQL endpoints, are not supported by the HeFQUIN service).

 In a POST request, the (unencoded) query may be provided directly in the request body, in which

-case the request header must contain a Content-Type
+case the request header must contain a Content-Type field with

-as value.
+application/sparql-query as value.
 Alternatively, the request body of the POST request may

-parameter with the URL-encoded query as value, in which case the value of
+contain the query parameter with the URL-encoded query as value, in which case the value of

-field in the request header must be
+the Content-Type field in the request header must be

-(also for POST requests, the URL parameters
+application/x-www-form-urlencoded (also for POST requests, the URL parameters

-are not supported by HeFQUIN).
+default-graph-uri and named-graph-uri are not supported by HeFQUIN).

 For instance, by using the command-line tool curl, you may execute the

-following command to issue the query in a file called ExampleQuery.rq
+following command to issue the query in a file called ExampleQuery.rq.

 curl -X POST http://localhost:8080/sparql \